qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/data-formats-and-inspection.md

 ::: {.notes}
 * `-al`: All layers
 * `-so`: Summary only; don't list individual features.
-* GeoPackages (`GPKG`) are a special extension to SQLite databases.
+* GeoPackages (`GPKG`) are a specialized extension to SQLite databases.
-* There may be many layers, but this particular GeoPackage just has one called "SELECT", which is a poor name.
+* There may be many layers, but this particular GeoPackage has only one called "SELECT", which is a poor name.
 * Like `gdalinfo`, the CRS is in WKT.
 First thing to look for is a "top-level" EPSG code.